Algonquin Regiment & Liberation of Holland.

 The prisoners were liberated.

-Gaunt from malnutrition, the freed soldiers weren’t allowed to raid the well-stocked German store-rooms.
+Gaunt from malnutrition, the freed soldiers weren’t allowed to raid the German store-rooms.
 On orders of the British medical staff, Dad was fed a small serving of pea soup.
 “It was all I could hold anyway.”
 For the next few days meals consisted mainly of orange juice and vitamin pills.

 In his letter to Mum from the prison camp, dated April 20, 1945, he began: “Edna Dear, Am going to drop you a line or two to let you know all is well with me.
 As you may know, I’ve had a brief spell as a prisoner and can’t say that I’ve enjoyed the experience.
 That’s over now tho and I hope to be seeing you very soon…